Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/the-perse-school--11-plus--maths--9999--specimen-paper-1_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-The charge $\pounds C$ made by a caterer for arranging a birthday party for $n$ people is given by theformula:
+The charge $\pounds C$ made by a caterer for arranging a birthday party for $n$ people is given by the formula:

 $C = 3n + 40$

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>The charge $\pounds C$ made by a caterer for arranging a birthday party for $n$ people is given by theformula:
+<pre class='language-latex'><code class='language-latex'>The charge $\pounds C$ made by a caterer for arranging a birthday party for $n$ people is given by the formula:
 <emptyline>
 $C = 3n + 40$
 </code></pre>